Hagin, Kenneth E.

 (where it started) as one of the fastest growing cults in that country.
 From

-Tasmania, Australia, the group has spread to Queensland, and also New Zealand
+it origin in Tasmania, Australia, the group has spread to Queensland, and also New Zealand

 and the United States.
 Separation of families has occurred in Australia due